-- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using an electric mixer, cream together the butter, brown sugar, and granulated sugar for 1-2 minutes until well combined.
+- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a handheld mixer, cream the butter, brown sugar, and granulated sugar together for 1 to 2 minutes or until well combined.

-- Place the 3 tablespoons of granulated sugar in a small bowl.
-Using a two tablespoon cookie scoop, scoop the dough from the bowl, roll into a ball, and coat in the granulated sugar.
-Place each ball of cookie dough on the prepared baking sheets, making sure to leave a little room between each one.
-Gently press down with a fork on the top of each cookie to make a small criss-cross pattern.
+- Place the 3 tablespoons (40 grams) of granulated sugar in a small bowl.
+Using a 1.5 tablespoon cookie scoop, scoop the cookie dough, roll into a ball, and coat in the granulated sugar.
+Place each ball of cookie dough onto the prepared baking sheets, making sure to leave a little room between each one.
+Gently press each one down with a fork to make a small criss-cross pattern.

-- Bake at 350°F for 10-12 minutes or until the tops are set.
-Remove from the oven and allow to cool on the baking sheet for 5-10 minutes, then carefully transfer to a wire rack to finish cooling.
+- Bake for 10 to 12 minutes or until the tops of the cookies are set.
+Remove from the oven and allow to cool on the baking sheet for 5 to 10 minutes, then carefully transfer the cookies to a wire rack to cool completely.